Powered By Surfline

 Surf heights are forecast heights of the face, or front, of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, at the locations of the largest breakers.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.

-Surf: Knee high SSW ground swell with occasional thigh high sets.
+Surf: Knee high S ground swell with occasional thigh high sets.

-Conditions: Clean in the morning with NNE winds less than 5mph.
-Semi glassy/semi bumpy conditions for the afternoon with the winds shifting to the WNW.
+Conditions: Glassy in the morning with NNW winds less than 5mph.
+Semi glassy/semi bumpy conditions for the afternoon with the winds shifting WNW 5-10mph.

 **Click directly on the images below to make them larger.
 Charts include: Maui County projected winds, tides, swell direction & period and expected wave heights.**